Discover the Festival Murals & Artists

 About the Mural

-With a straw hat protecting her skin, the lady on the Mekong River shares her rowing adventure with all the people of Battambang who have not been able to go there yet, including the artist.
+With a straw hat protecting her skin, the lady shares her rowing adventure on the Mekong River with all the people of Battambang who have not been able to go there yet, including the artist.
 Hard13 hasn’t yet accomplished his dream to see the Mekong River, but through this painting, he transports himself and viewers onto the river.

-Hard13 usually uses more vibrant colors in his paintings but for this message, he used pastels and dark tones.
+Hard13 usually uses more vibrant colors in his paintings, but for this message he used pastels and dark tones.
 He wanted to make the mural blend seamlessly with the building and the city’s cultural heritage.
 The mural also blends realist elements (such as the boat, the woman, and the bird) with geometrical shapes from his digital painting style.

 About the Artist